HelpBot Assistant

-The list of dependencies required to use the linear gauge component in your application is given below:
+The following dependencies are required to use the Linear Gauge component in your application:

 |-- @syncfusion/ej2-vue-lineargauge